Adinaadd27/Proiect-Practic-Testare-Manuala/README.md

  Product risks:

-- data breaches, payment frauds and regulatory compliance issues may appear after launching the website to the customers.
+- data breaches, financial fraud, and challenges with regulatory compliance could occur once the website is made available to customers.
-- stability risks (crashes, disconnects, etc).
+- risks to stability (crashes, disconnections, etc.).
-- return and Refund Management: Difficulty in managing and processing returns and refunds can lead to customer complaints and financial losses.
+- management of returns and refunds: Complicated handling of returns and refunds might result in irate customers and monetary losses.
-- market Saturation: The pet product e-commerce market may already be saturated with competitors, making it challenging for JPetStore to gain a significant market share.
+- market Saturation: It may already be difficult for JPetStore to capture a sizable portion of the pet product e-commerce market due to the presence of so many rivals.
-- versions of IE older than Version 142.0.172.68 have security vulnerabilities (cross-site scripting( user data can be stolen after injecting malicious code in  the website), exploits on buying system).
+- internet Explorer versions older than 142.0.172.68 include security flaws (cross-site scripting, which allows for the theft of user data following the insertion of malicious code into a website, and exploits on the purchasing system).
-- website performance: Suboptimal website performance, including slow loading times or technical glitches, can frustrate customers and result in lost sales.
+- website performance: Poor website performance, such as long loading times or problems, can annoy visitors and cost businesses sales.

 **1.1.6 Evaluating entry criteria**